-\supset There are three additional levels in the appeals process after Le evel 2 (fo or a total o of five levels (of appeal).
+□There are three add ditional levels in t he appeals process after Level 2 (fo r a total of five levels of appeal).

-\Box If you want to go on to a Level 3 appeal the details on how to do this are in th ne written notice you get after your Level 2 appeal decision.
+\square If you want to go on to a Level 3 appeal the details on how to do this are in th ne written notice you get after your Level 2 appeal decision.